davidrg/ckwin/doc/compilers.md

 either automatically by github or through occasional manual builds.
 These compilers are highly likely to work.

-ARM, ARM64 and Itanium are built automatically by github actions but this project lacks the required hardware to actually test these builds.
+ARM64 and Itanium are built automatically by github actions but this project lacks the required hardware to actually test these builds.
 If you discover any issues please log a bug.